Change file and folder permissions - display or modify Access Control Lists (ACLs) for files and folders.

 Grant access rights, with :r, the permissions

-will replace any previouly granted explicit permissions.
+will replace any previouly granted explicit permissions (for the given user).

 Otherwise the permissions are added.